• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Quick No-Knead Artisan BreadJanuary is National Baking Month, so even though I bake year-round (including microwave English Muffin Bread in summer), I thought it would be a good time to share this new (to me) speedy version of the no-knead bread I posted a few years ago.
-I came across Mark Bittman’s video last week showing how 1/4 teaspoon red wine vinegar and hot water reduces the 12-18 hour rise to 3-4 hours.
+I came across Mark Bittman’s video showing how 1/4 teaspoon red wine vinegar and hot water reduces the 12-18 hour rise to 3-4 hours.
 Amazing!
 My family and I think the results are brilliant.
-Stir it up after lunch and it’s ready for dinner.
+Stir up the dough after lunch and fresh baked bread will be ready for dinner.

 If you’re one of my previous bakers, or haven’t baked a loaf yet, give this speedy version a try!
 I’d love to hear how either the original or the speedy version works for you.
 Note the speedy version instructions up-date below.